 - A vise with non-marring jaws or some means to hold the mag without crushing or excessive scratching

-- A pair of measurement calipers can help you with consistency and recording what gap your pistol works the best with give a particular type of ammo.
+- Digital calipers will help you with consistency and recording what gap your pistol works the best with give a particular type of ammo.
+Amazon has a ton of 6″ calipers so look at the reviews and decide.
+I use Mitutoyo 500-196-30 calipers but I need that level of precision and robustness due to constant use.

 Procedure to follow